aymericzip/api-refetch/README.md

 While React Query and SWR are excellent tools for data fetching and caching in React applications, `api-refetch` offers unique advantages that may make it more suitable for certain use cases:

 - **Zustand-based Storage**: `api-refetch` utilizes Zustand for state management, which avoids the need for a context provider or wrapper around your application, simplifying integration and reducing boilerplate.

+- **Preset data using Session Storage**: `api-refetch` provides a built-in mechanism for storing and retrieving data in session storage, allowing you to easily cache API responses and reuse them across your application.
+It can be use to accelerate the loading of our data before automatic revalidation.

 - **No Wrapper Store Provider Required**: Unlike other libraries that require you to wrap your application with a provider for state management, `api-refetch` operates without such requirements, making it easier to integrate with existing projects or for those seeking less complexity.